 Sprout social’s social media tools involve content development, campaign management, and distribution optimization.
 Customer care options are also available for customer service responses, conflict resolution, and more on the easy-to-navigate platform.

 Finding qualitative insights is also easy with Sprout, as it provides simple measurement and reporting right within the platform.
 Managers can work with influencers for awareness campaigns to help with their brand perception and content curation, for instance.
 Sprout has over 24,000 satisfied customers, including CVS Health, Edelman, and Zendesk.
-All of their plans include a free 30-day trial for premium, corporate, and the enterprise.
+All of their plans include a free 30-day trial for premium, corporate, and enterprise.